 Many of our travelers combine a safari experience with a trip to the Island of Zanzibar.
 The best season to visit Zanzibar follows similar patterns to that of the Northern Safari Circuit.
 Two popular times to visit are from June to November when the weather is cool and dry and December to January when it is hotter with sporadic chances of rain.
 The rest of the year is largely sunny and warm, with water temperatures pleasant; perfect for relaxing and spending some time in the water after a safari expedition.

 Climbing Kilimanjaro can be attempted year-round with the best being from July to October but night-time temperatures on the mountain can drop well below zero year-round.

-Contact to us to get a better understanding about the best season to visit Tanzania, and see our guest gallery for pictures from clients who have travelled in Tanzania throughout the year.
+Contact us to get a better understanding about the best season to visit Tanzania.